patataofcourse/EndlessPatch/Readme.md

 ## Using in Tickflow
 1. Load your score into the condvar from wherever you're storing it
 2. Use command `0xBF` (no arguments)
+    - If you run the command on a slot that is not an endless game, nothing will happen
+    - Otherwise, it should save the value of the condvar into the game's score, as long as it's greater than the current one
 3. Done!